-THE selective nature of the market which has been in evidence for quite some time was again quite clearly illustrated at the opening day of the Goffs February Sale, which produced an overall clearance rate of 50 percent.
+THE selective nature of the market, which has been the norm for quite some time, was again in evidence over the last two days at the Goffs February Sale, which produced an overall clearance rate of 50 percent.

-However, it is worth noting that the demand for yearlings at this time of year cannot be taken as a definitive guide to the state of the 2010 yearling market.
-There were acceptable individuals who were unable to find buyers here but will have a far better chance of doing so in the much broader market that exists in the autumn when end users from across Europe and beyond will be looking to secure future talent.
+In terms of the overall market it would be unwise to read much into the early exchanges of 2010.
+By example there were acceptable yearlings who were unable to find buyers on Tuesday but will have a far better chance of doing so in the broader market that exists in the autumn when end users from Europe and beyond will be competing to secure future talent.